IsmoiljonJabborov/stage0-module4-conditions-task1/readme.md

 #### 3) No brackets printer.
-Put the brackets to the code snippet so as to not print anything to console in the following code snippet:
+Put the brackets to the code snippet to not print anything to console in the following code snippet: